devpin95/MeshGenerator/README.md

         return total;
     }

-Further work on this domain warp implementation would require a closer look at the minimum and maximum output of the final FbmBeta function.
-Currently, we use the number of octaves and a normalization value, considering each iteration of the loop could add a maximum value of *1* to *total*.
-However, this results in a small cluster of values, usually below the mid height value.
-Using a normalizing value of *octaves/2* produced a larger range of values, but requires more testing to ensure the output never falls outside out height map range [0, 1].
+Further work on this domain warp implementation would require a closer look at the minimum and maximum output of `FbmBeta()`.
+Currently, we use the number of octaves and a normalization value, considering each iteration of the loop could add a maximum value of `1` to `total`.
+However, this results in a small cluster of values, usually below the mid-height value.
+Using a normalizing value of `octaves/2` produced a larger range of values, but requires more testing to ensure the output never falls outside out height map range `[0, 1]`.

 <br/>